 People have always been enthusiastic about investing in property.
 This is true even in tougher economic times, where many investors feel more confident putting their money into physical assets.
+Alpine property investment is, however, a niche that needs specific attention.

 This new development brings up some interesting opportunities.